 In Grossman’s case, his account has evolved to include both memes, as well as occasional images of his local market.
 Moreover, most of his Instagram content today is made up of video, rather than photos.

-Velasquez — who today has more than 25,000 followers on Instagram — has taken a similar route, posting memes and videos that originally appeared on her Reels to her feed.
-She also does a recurring live video show on Instagram that involves interviewing influential women in the business.
+Velasquez — who today has nearly 30,000 followers on Instagram — has taken a similar route, posting memes and videos that originally appeared on her Reels to her feed.
+She has also experimented with a recurring Instagram live video show that involves interviewing influential women in the business.

 “Be your authentic self on Instagram,” she explained when asked about what content does well.
 “When I’ve incorporated myself and my hobbies that has enabled me to connect to people on a different level, outside of real estate.
 So, you’ll see me with my dogs or at the gym.
 And it has happened where someone from the gym has see my posts and they reach out.”